-Compost teas are easy to make and simple to apply.
+Compost or manure teas are easy to make and simple to apply.
 They are really just a brew of nutritious organic materials that are diluted and either sprayed as foliar sprays or added to the soil at the root zone.
-If you’re looking for an easy and odourless, space saving way to get Nettle or Comfrey tea, check out our page on the ‘odourless compost tea press‘
+If you’re looking for an easy and odourless, space saving way to get Nettle or Comfrey tea, check out our page on the ‘odourless compost tea press‘.

-To make them extra potent, a compost tea aerator can continuously mix the ingredients by bubbling air through the solution.
-This also gives a boost to the beneficial microbes that will break down the components of the tea into forms that are more accessible to the plants.
-It helps reduce the time required to make the tea drastically.
+You can make a tea by simply soaking any organic material in a bucket of water for a couple of weeks but to make them extra potent, a compost tea aerator can continuously mix the ingredients by bubbling air through the solution.
+This gives a boost to the beneficial microbes that will break down the components of the tea into forms that are more accessible to the plants.
+It helps to drastically reduce the time required to make the tea.

 Any organic material that can be added to a compost heap can be used.
 Here’s a few of my favourite ingredients –

 Worm castings are a cornerstone of all of my compost teas.
 They are well known for their amazing range of plant nutrients.
 Nettles too have a formidable reputation for their nutritional content and make a well known tea in their own right.

 Yarrow and Comfrey are known as ‘compost activators’. they have compounds in them that help speed the composting process through enhancing biological or chemical reactions in the compost pile.
 Comfrey is a dynamic accumulator and contains valuable potassium.

 Chicken poo is a well known fertilizer that is full of nitrogen.
 That nitrogen boosts microbial activity quite well.
 We get pigeon poo from a free local source and that helps to add phosphorus to the mix.
 Check out this page for an easy way to use chook or pigeon poo on your garden.